 3 – Photoscape:

-After mentioning a couple of hardcore alternatives to Adobe Lightroom, here’s a fun and easy photo editing software that’ll help you fix your images in a jiffy.
+After mentioning a couple of hardcore software like Adobe Lightroom, here’s a fun and easy photo editing software that’ll help you fix your images in a jiffy.
 Some of its key attributes include batch editor, viewer, screen capture, splitter, color picker, paper print, face search and RAW converter to JPG.
 You can also create one final photo by merging multiple pictures on the page frame, either horizontally or vertically.

 Even creating animated GIF photos is now a piece of cake.
 With Photoscape present in your Windows XP, 2000 or 7 system, you can escape into a world where you’ll be able to experience the joy of splashing your creativity onto various sorts of pictures.
 And it’s free to download, so why not give it a go?